suboss87/suboss87/README.md

 ## What I'm working on

-I'm focused on making multi-agent systems work in production — not just demos.
+I'm focused on making multi-agent systems work in production, not just demos.
 That means real architectures for orchestration, cost optimization, quality gates, and retry logic.
 After years of helping enterprises through cloud and now AI transformations, I've learned that the biggest barriers are rarely technical.
 I write about what I learn on **[LinkedIn](https://www.linkedin.com/in/subashn/)**.
 Some recent posts:

 | Date | Article |
 | --- | --- |